 Basics¶

-Once the Resource Access Management switch is turned ON in the [Settings] application, by default, all access to the resources (Assets, Time Series Data, Events, Files and Folders in the Integrated Data Lake) participating in Resource Access Management is denied.
+Once the Resource Access Management switch is turned ON in the "Settings" application, by default, all access to the resources (Assets, Time Series Data, Events, Files and Folders in the Integrated Data Lake) participating in Resource Access Management is denied.
 Access can then only be granted via policies.

 Note

-Please note that once Resource Access Management is provisioned for your environment, it takes up to 1 hour to reflect the change.
+Once Resource Access Management is provisioned for your environment, it takes up to 1 hour to reflect the change.
 Similarly, requests for policy quota upgrades also take up to an hour to reflect.

 Exceptions